REP - REGISTRATION HAS BEEN CLOSED PERMANENTLY

 How do I complete REP?

 Take a look at the "Steps" tab.
-In a nut shell, you should take two classes related to your project, do a mentored research/creative project, present it publicly, reflect online, and then apply for graduation from REP.
+In a nut shell, you should take two classes related to your project, do a mentored research/creative project, present it publicly, reflect, and then apply for graduation from REP.

 What if I’ve already taken the classes or started doing research.
 Is it too late to register for the REP certificate?

 If you've already completed the requirements for the REP certificate, but haven't registered you have options.
-You should still register online.
+You should still register for the certificate through your myKU Portal.
 If you've already started your research, you will still need to fill out a research contract, you'll just be filling it out as a reflection on what you've done rather than as a plan for what you'll accomplish.